polar-app/polar-app/content/docs/ank-sync-for-spaced-repetition.md

 Polar supports native integration with Anki via the [Polar Connect](https://ankiweb.net/shared/info/734898866) add-on.

-This allows for annotations on document and connecting flashcards to these annotations and then synchronizing them directly to Anki.
+This allows you to sync flashcards created from annotations directly to Anki.

 Polar supports a robust annotation system internally with features like text and area highlights, and allowing comments and flashcards to be attached directly to the highlights.

-This allows you to create flashcards but keep *context* associated with the flashcards.
+The key advantage is that this systems not only creates flashcards but keeps *context* associated with the flashcards.

 The context is important.
 When using spaced repetition you don't want to forget